w3c/screen-wake-lock/explainer.md

   // Access denied, or something went wrong.
 }
 ```

+**Note:** while _"screen"_ is currently the only allowed value for the call to
+`navigator.wakeLock.request()`, the argument is still required for
+extensibility.
+In the past, both _"screen"_ and _"system"_ were accepted; while
+System Wake Locks are [no longer part of the spec](#Non-goals), not requiring
+an argument and later developing support for other types of locks would imply
+treating an empty argument list as a request for a screen lock, which would not
+be ergonomic or intuitive.

 ### WakeLockSentinel
 A `WakeLockSentinel` object provides a handle to the lock that has been